scheuerell-lab/lab-meeting/2021/05-07/readme.md

 * Lab & office suite

-    - Jon Wittouck is working to clear out our lab and office suite
+    - Mark is working with Jon Wittouck to find a day/time to go through old stuff

-    - should be done by end of quarter
+    - Mark would like to plan a trip in June after the quarter ends to sort through old equipment/gear left behind by previous Unit staff

 * Digital lab manual